21 Panel data

 Here we see evidence of elimination of the bias.
 We reject a true null hypothesis \(0.9\%\) of the time at the \(1\%\)-level and \(4.6\%\) of the time at the \(5\%\)-level.

-Thus it appears that random assignment is critical in this setting for achieving valid causal inferences.
+Thus, it appears that random assignment is critical in this setting for achieving valid causal inferences.
 This is somewhat concerning as, beyond non-random treatment assignment, the basic assumptions underlying causal inference appear to be satisfied, as we have a plausible basis for the parallel trends assumption.
 First, we have grade effects that are the same for both treated and untreated observations.
-Second, we have individual effects that, while different between the treated and untreated observations, remain constant over the sample period and therefore do not undermine the parallel-trends assumption.3 What this suggests is that subtle biases can enter difference-in-difference analyses even in settings that are unrealistically simple.
-It seems reasonable to expect that biases exist—and are plausibly worse—in the more complex settings of actual research.
+Second, we have individual effects that, while different between the treated and untreated observations, remain constant over the sample period and therefore do not undermine the parallel-trends assumption.4 What this suggests is that subtle biases can enter difference-in-differences analyses even in settings that are unrealistically simple.
+It seems reasonable to expect that biases exist—and are plausibly worse—in more complex settings of actual research.

 21.2 Voluntary disclosure

-It seems apparent that there would be a proprietary cost associated with releasing information which is unfavorable to a firm (e.g., a bank would be tempted to ask for repayment of its loan).
-However, the release of a variety of accounting statistics about a firm (e.g., sales, net income, costs of operation, etc.) may be useful to competitors, shareholders, or employees in a way which is harmful to a firm’s prospects even if (or perhaps because) the information is favorable.
-One recent example of this is the response of the UAW (United Auto Workers) for fewer labor concessions in the face of an announcement by Chrysler Corporation’s chairman that that firm’s fortunes had improved.
+Many researchers focus on settings where firms want to disclose favourable information to investors.
+For example, Verrecchia (1983, p.
+181) writes of the “proprietary cost associated with releasing information which is unfavorable to a firm (e.g., a bank would be tempted to ask for repayment of its loan).”
+However, Verrecchia (1983, p.
+182) points out that in some situations firms may prefer to disclose bad news: “One recent example of this is the response of the UAW (United Auto Workers) for fewer labor concessions in the face of an announcement by Chrysler Corporation’s chairman that that firm’s fortunes had improved.”

 21.2.1 Customer disclosures

 , which contains data derived from companies’ disclosures regarding significant customers.
+We use the second (compseg.names_seg

 # A tibble: 7 × 2